progzone122/voice-over-translation/README-EN.md

 [![en](https://img.shields.io/badge/lang-English%20%F0%9F%87%AC%F0%9F%87%A7-white)](README-EN.md)

 > [!CAUTION]
+> WIP.
+All necessary depends will be opened with the release of beta

+> [!CAUTION]
 > Before creating Issues, we strongly recommend that you read the [FAQ](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) section, as well as with existing [Issues](https://github.com/ilyhalight/voice-over-translation/issues)

 The voice-over translation of the video is now available not only in YandexBrowser.
 Very grateful, **[Yandex.Translate](https://translate.yandex.ru/)**, **[sodapng](https://github.com/sodapng)**, **[mynovelhost](https://github.com/mynovelhost)**, **[SashaXser](https://github.com/SashaXser)** and to all other contributors.
 Thanks <3